-mac-vlan mac-address mac-address [mask mask-address] vlan vlan-id [priority]
+mac-vlan mac-address mac-address [mask mask-address] vlan vlan-id [priority priority]

-no mac-vlan mac-address {mac-address [mask mask-address] | all} mac-address - The source MAC address to be matched.
+no mac-vlan mac-address [mask mask-address] | all}

+mac-address - The source MAC address to be matched.
 Configured MAC addresses can only be unicast addresses.
-The MAC address must be specified in the format xx-xx-xx-xx or xxxxxxxx Up to 128000 entries are supported.
+The MAC address must be specified in the format xx-xx-xx-xx or xxxxxxxxxxx.

 mask-address - Identifies a range of MAC addresses.
-The mask can be specified in the format xx-xx-xx-xx or xxxxxxxxx, where an equivalent binary value "1" means relevant and "0" means ignore.
+The mask can be specified in the format xx-xx-xx-xx-xx or xxxxxxxxxx, where an equivalent binary value "1" means relevant and "0" means ignore.